cameraui/docs/install/mobile.md

 With the app installed and signed in, you can receive push notifications for events directly on your phone.
 See [Notifications](/notifications/) to choose what you're alerted about.[^license]

+## Biometric login

+In **Settings → Account**, turn on **Biometric login** to sign in with Face ID or Touch ID instead of your password. camera.ui saves your credentials in the device's secure storage; sign out and back in once after enabling it to store them.
+Turning the toggle off removes the saved credentials.

+## App lock

+For an extra layer on the device itself, turn on **App lock with Face ID / Fingerprint** in the app's settings.
+With it on, the app asks for biometric authentication (or your device passcode as a fallback) every time you open it, so someone holding your unlocked phone still can't see your cameras.
+It's separate from biometric login: login saves you typing your password, app lock re-checks who's holding the phone each time you open the app.

 ## Updates

 The apps update through the App Store and Google Play like any other app, and also receive over-the-air updates to the interface.
 See [Updating](/install/updating).